openafs-contrib/openafs-robotest/docs/source/index.rst

-OpenAFS Robotest
+OpenAFS RoboTest
 ================

-OpenAFS Robotest is a set of `Robot Framework`_ test cases for the OpenAFS_ distributed filesystem.
+OpenAFS RoboTest is a set of `Robot Framework`_ test cases for the OpenAFS_ distributed filesystem.
 The test cases cover basic usage on a single client and general OpenAFS administration.